pawnishoovy/CCCompliSoundEmporium/README.md

 This is a huge set of sounds, generic spawnable VFX, and generic scripts for usage in other mods, with a focus on terrain-specific effects for things like footsteps, bullets hitting various terrains, etcetera.

-Another highlight is the HEATSystem, which is a system to handle gun animations, staged reloads, interesting dynamic recoil, and more.
-See the included sample HEATPistol.
+It also includes the HEATSystem, which handles staged, animated reloads, visual recoil, among other things, as well as the MordhauSystem, which is a melee weapon framework that makes it easy to animate interesting attacks with fully-featured blocking and parrying mechanics.

+Both have example devices so you can see a practical implementation of each.

 ## About sounds: